Visiting Researcher, 2016-2017

 From 2012-2016 he served as a National Counselor at the National Council for the Rights of Children and Adolescents – CONANDA – for the Secretariat for Human Rights of the Presidency of the Republic of Brazil – Brasília/DC, representing the Brazilian state in various international agendas, such as the 2015 Day of General Discussion (United Nations/Committee on the Rights of the Child), the Public Hearing on media and children’s rights (OAS/Inter-American Commission on Human Rights), and the 2015 Meeting of Senior Officials on Human Rights and Foreign Ministries of MERCOSUR and Associated States (RAADH).
 For two years he worked as the coordinator of Luiz Gama Human Rights Clinic at the University of São Paulo Law School.

-Claire Houston is an S.J.D. candidate at Harvard Law School, working under the supervision of CAP Faculty Director, Professor Elizabeth Bartholet.
+Claire Houston completed her S.J.D. at Harvard Law School under the supervision of CAP Faculty Director, Professor Elizabeth Bartholet.
 She also completed the requirements of the LL.M. at Harvard Law School, and holds an LL.B. from Queen’s Law School (Canada) and a B.A. in Women’s Studies from Trent University (Canada).
 Claire is a past fellow at the Center on the Developing Child at Harvard University.
 Prior to pursuing graduate studies, Claire articled at the Ontario Office of the Children’s Lawyer and clerked for justices of the Ontario Court of Appeal.

-To learn about Claire’s Working Paper Lunch Series presentation, click here.
+To learn about Claire’s previous Working Paper Lunch Series presentation, click here.

-Divya Srinivasan is pursuing an LL.M. at Harvard Law School, with a concentration in International Human Rights.
+Divya Srinivasan was CAP Graduate Program participant during the 2016-17 academic year.
+She received an LL.M. at Harvard Law School, with a concentration in International Human Rights.
 She graduated from law school in India in 2014, after which she worked as a labor lawyer in India.
-She is taking courses on child rights during her year at Harvard.
+She took courses on child rights during her year at Harvard.
 During her internships in law school in India, she worked on issues relating to child sexual assault.

 Harvard Law School S.J.D.
 Candidate